 - Curbside Take-Out and Free Delivery is still available.

-- At this time we are seating outside only and require a reservation.
+- At this time we are seating inside & outside and do not take reservations.

 - Our parking lot will be closed.
 Please park off site.
 We will not allow parking.